-The Missionary Oblates of Mary Immaculate represents its members at the United Nations through its affiliation with DPI-NGO(Department of Public Information and Non-Governmental Organizations) and ECOSOC(Economic and Social Council of the UN) through VIVAT International.
+The Missionary Oblates of Mary Immaculate represents its members at the United Nations through its affiliation with UN Global Communications, Civil Society Unit and ECOSOC (Economic and Social Council of the UN) through VIVAT International.
 VIVAT International is a consortium of religious congregations which have joined to be recognized as one by ECOSOC.
-Members include the Divine Word (SVD), Holy Spirit Sisters (SSpS), Adorers of the Blood of Christ (ASC), Combonis (MCCJ), Comboni Missionary Sisters (CMS), Holy Rosary Sisters (MSHR), Missionary Oblates of Mary Immaculate (OMI) and the Spiritans (CSSp).
+(The list of VIVAT’s members can be found at their website.

-The Oblates and other missionary congregations involved in VIVAT work throughout the world, primarily with the poor.
 Although the United Nations is an international organization run by and representing nation states, there is an important role for NGOs and civil society representatives.
 NGO representatives can participate in UN fora, submitting comments and organizing side events.
 They can be present at most open sessions and actively monitor the discussions.
-They have a voice in some formal session, such as the preparatory high level meetings convened on Financing for Development and are invited to participate in roundtables.
+They have a voice in some formal sessions, such as the preparatory high level meetings convened on Financing for Development and are invited to participate in roundtables.

 Frequent contact with country representatives and UN personnel give us the opportunity to bring to their attention the realities and perspectives of those around the world with whom we work.
 Often the information and experiences we are able to share are unique and deeply appreciated.